erajasekar/cs-workshop/PITCHME.md

-# Introduction to Software Developer Job

-### What you need to know about Computers and Programming?
+# What you need to know about Computers and Programming?

 ---